Sean-OBrien95/travelers-tails-fe/README.md

 ## Deployment

-To deploy this project, I used Heroku, a cloud platform that allows you to easily host web applications.
+* To deploy this project, I used Heroku, a cloud platform that allows you to easily host web applications.
+* I navigated to Heroku and made sure that my app was hooked up to my API.
+* Once this was done, I made sure that the config vars were set up correctly on the backend.
+* After this, I naviagted to the deploy page, and hit manual deploy.

 Follow these steps to access the deployed version:

 * Visit the deployed application: https://travelers-tail-fe-caecb05c1af1.herokuapp.com/
 * You can explore the live version of the project to see it in action.